Learn about Texting n

 texting and driving.
 According to a Pew Research

 study, adult drivers are text messaging while driving too.
+Compare the following statistics for teenage drivers and adult

 drivers: